MicahJ2005/Portfolio-Project/README.md

 ### General Tasks

 - [ ] Commit your code frequently!
 You should have at 15+ commits on a project of this size.
-Using branches to help break down your features.
+Use branches to help break down your features.
 - [ ] Comment your code.
 - [ ] Update this README to include a description of the project in your own words.

-### Wireframes
+## Wireframes

 > NOTE: Feel free to modify the styling and layout of content on the page.

-## Project Page
+### Project Page

 <img src="https://github.com/PrimeAcademy/weekend-6-portfolio/raw/master/wireframes/project_page.png" width="560">

-## Admin Page
+### Admin Page

 <img src="https://github.com/PrimeAcademy/weekend-6-portfolio/raw/master/wireframes/admin_page.png" width="560">